CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

 A typical report request would look like this
 - Client makes request to authorization server (or us in the ReportStream implementation solution) to retrieve token with their own credentials
-- Client uses retrieved token with request to ResportStream
+- Client uses retrieved token with request to ReportStream
-- Request comes in and hits our auth microservice instead of ResportStream directly
+- Request comes in and hits our auth microservice instead of ReportStream directly
 - Depending on our implementation, we decide if that request is legitimate and allowed to access the designated endpoint
   - In cloud-based solutions, we would make calls out to an external authz server
     - We could also introspect the token locally if speed is a factor but its more code to write/maintain